cdungca/document-classifier-final/README.md

 #### SHAP Analysis

-Here are some graphs that shows the most important words that contributed for each category:
+Here are graphs that show the most important words for each category:
 <br/>
 <br/>
 **Most Important Words for Accountability**